-Please refer to Note 4(h) Inventories and Note 5 of the consolidated financial statements for inventory valuation and uncertainties of inventory valuation, respectively.
-Detailed information regarding the inventory is presented in Note 6(d) of the consolidated financial statements.
+Please refer to Note 4(h) Inventories and Note 4 of the consolidated financial statements for inventory valuation and uncertainties of inventory valuation, respectively.
+Detailed information regarding the inventory is presented in Note 6(c) of the consolidated financial statements.